ethicsbowlchina/makingandlearning/modules/session two/_posts/2000-01-02-Activity-Sequence.md

   * *What is noticed about the group responses?
   * What is noticed from conversations within your team?
   * What meaningful variation to we see across our team?*
-6. Community Connection: Share your thoughts on the forum.
-Were there spectra where you had the most disagreements or differing perspectives?
-Which ones and how did you come to terms with those differences?
-What would be other examples of spectra that represent important tensions in your space or program?